kapouik/puppet-mariadb_repo/README.md

 This module has been tested on:

-- RedHat Enterprise Linux 6, 7
+- RedHat Enterprise Linux 7, 8
-- CentOS 6, 7
+- CentOS 7, 8
+- Rocky 8
-- Scientific Linux 6, 7
+- Scientific Linux 7

 ## Development